Did you forget to include income in your tax return or did not report it at all?

 You can attract heavy fines from CRA and the courts if you have discrepancies in your returns.
 Tax frauds are dealt very seriously by Canada, and legal action can result in heavy gross negligence penalties or criminal proceedings.

 Using VDP, you can get complete relief from paying penalties if you are simply trying to correct unintentional errors.
 However, if you have reported or withheld information intentionally, you might need to pay reduced penalties.
-But even then, your gross negligence penalties will be waived and you will be not forwarded for criminal prosecution.
+But even then, you can get protection from criminal prosecution and gross negligence penalties.

 Reduction of Interest

 You can also get a reduction in your payable interest if your application qualifies under VDP.
-However, you can only get this benefit if your application is processed under the General Program (we will discuss the details in a bit).
+However, you can only get this benefit if your application is processed under the General Program.

 You can get partial relief from paying interest accrued in the assessment years, predating the 3 current years of filing.
 A CRA minister may reduce your interest accumulated in the past 10 years based on the provisions of the Revised 10-year limitation period.